 Traumatic brain injury is an emergency situation.
 Treatment depends on the type, location, and severity of the injury.

 If you have a mild injury, treatment will consist mainly of rest.
 You can also take over-the-counter pain medicine can help relieve headaches or neck pain.
 You should be watched closely at home for any new or worsening symptoms.
 You may go back to see the doctor for a check-up.

 Many people with moderate to severe TBI need rehabilitation.
 The type of rehab you need will depend on many factors, including how severe the injury was and what part of the brain it affected.
 For example, if the injury affected the part of your brain involved with speech, you may need speech therapy.
-Or, if it affected the area of the brain that controls movement, you may need physical therapy to relearn how to walk.
+Or, if it affected the area of the brain that controls movement, you may need physical therapy.
 Your rehab may take place in the hospital, in a skilled nursing facility, in an outpatient clinic, or at home.
-It usually involves a number of specialists.
+It usually involves many specialists.
 The goal of any therapy or rehabilitation is to improve your ability to perform daily activities.

 Living with a traumatic brain injury

-Some traumatic brain injuries have lasting effects, and some do not.
+Some traumatic brain injuries have lasting effects.
 You may be left with disabilities.
 These can be physical, behavioral, communicative, and/or mental.
 Customized treatment helps you to have as full and normal a life as possible.

 - Could I have a traumatic brain injury and not know it?

-- For a mild TBI, how long before I can return to my daily routine?
+- For a mild traumatic brain injury, how long before I can return to my daily routine?